ARCHITECTURE WITH CARE

 Existing state nursing and building code regulations presented a challenge to the design of a multi-story nursing home intent on breaking the traditional model.
 Features central to the GreenHouse® concept, such as a living room with a fireplace, a residential kitchen open to a family dining room, and no corridors or central nursing station, do not comply with Massachusetts State codes for nursing homes.
 Ongoing discussions with regulating authorities resulted in proposed compliance alternatives including upgrading fire protection systems, separations throughout the residential floors and incorporating fire shutters at the open kitchens.
 Necessary waivers and variances were ultimately granted, allowing the design to proceed uncompromised.

 The building was conceptualized as an apartment building.
-The hierarchy of spaces moves from the public street to the semi-private common areas and elevator lobby, through the front door of the individual apartments into the living spaces and then to the privacy of the bedrooms.
+The hierarchy of spaces moves from the public street to the semi-private common areas and elevator lobby, through the front door of the individual apartments, which was equipped with security systems from a Locksmith Port Moody.
+The door leads into the living spaces and then to the privacy of the bedrooms.

 Day lit elevator lobby showing the “Front door” of one of the houses.